 Notes

-• Only 1 teaspoon of kosher salt was used because of the salty Pecorino Romano cheese, but adjust according to personal taste.
+• Salt levels.
+Only 1 teaspoon of kosher salt was used because of the salty Pecorino Romano cheese, but adjust according to personal taste.

-• It’s good to have extra pasta water on hand for thinning because cream sauces have a tendency to dry up quickly right before serving.
+• Pasta water.
+It’s good to have extra pasta water on hand for thinning since cream sauces have a tendency to dry up quickly right before serving.

-• Most thick pasta shapes work well for this recipe.
+• Pasta.
+Most thick pasta shapes work well for this recipe.

 Nutrition